SophieTiger/chalk-talk-api/README.md

 - **Process:**
   - Gitpod is used for development and testing.
 It provides a cloud-based development environment that is pre-configured with the necessary tools and dependencies.
   - Developers can open the GitHub repository in Gitpod and start coding immediately without worrying about local setup.
+  - Git commands were used throughout the development to push the code to the Github remote repository.
+The following git commands were used:
+    - git add . - to add the files to the staging area before being committed.
+    - git commit -m "commit message" - to commit changes to the local repository queue that are ready for the final step.
+    - git push - to push all committed code to the remote repository on Github.
 - **URL:** [Gitpod](https://gitpod.io/)

 ### Heroku